Ting-Tech/ExactBooleanMinimization/README.md

 # ExactBooleanMinimization

-Reads a single-output Boolean function in PLA format and outputs the corresponding ROBDD in pictorial DOT format.
+Reads a Boolean function in PLA format and output the PLA format file after Exact Boolean Minimization.